MarageDev/Wave-Function-Collapse/README.md

 > You can also decide to see the value chosen by the program by looking at the value of `c` line 131 ( at the time of the first push )

 ## Algorithm
-This is I believe how a simple wave function collapse algorithm works, so I tried to replicate/create it in python.
-The main logic behind it is that it will check the neighbor tiles of the current one ( left, top and top left ), in this case it performs 3 "checks".
-The variable `b` gets the value of each tiles in a specific direction ( look at the function `tileInDir()` for more information, or below if I document it ), this function will return an array like that : [X Position, Y Position, Value].
-Then it gets the 3rd element ( or index 2 ) with
+This is I believe how a simple wave function collapse algorithm works, so I tried to replicate/create it in Python.
+The main logic behind it is that it will check the neighbor tiles of the current one ( left, top and top left ), in this case, it performs 3 "checks".
+The variable `b` gets the value of each tile in a specific direction ( look at the function `tileInDir()` for more information, or below if I document it ), this function will return an array like that : [X Position, Y Position, Value].
+Then it gets the 3rd element ( or index 2 ) with :
 ```python
 tileInDir(tiles, i, direction)[2]
                               ^^^
 ```
 which is the value of the tile in the specified direction.
-After this it gets the corresponding rules of this value ( for example 5 has the values 4 and 5, see Rules or conditions).
-It does this for the 3 directions ( top, left, top left ) and between all these rules, it will search for the ones which are common for the 3 tiles with the function `findCommons()`.
+After this, it gets the corresponding rules of this value ( for example 5 has the values 4 and 5, see Rules or conditions).
+It does this for the 3 directions ( top, left, top left ), and between all these rules, it will search for the ones which are common for the 3 tiles with the function `findCommons()`.
 For example, if it has 3 arrays like :
 ```
 [ 0, 1, 2 ]